WebMobTechnologies/HacktoberfestHackDay2018/StringOperation/README.md

 User input : ABCDAD
 Output : String has not all unique charcters

-## Find the Dublicate character from String and print it if not having all unique character.if Dublicate character found multipule time then also print only it one time.
+## Find the Dublicate character from String and print it if not having all unique character.

+If Dublicate character found multipule time then also print only it one time.

 Example
 User input : ABCDDDGHAG